ruthprudence/ranking-game/README.md

 This web app is built with JavaScript (**React/Redux**, **Express**, **Jest**)--demonstrating my full-stack development, testing, and project management skills.

+Built using VS Code, Postman, MySQL, dev tools (Redux, Node) and Git.

 See live demo: [ruthprudence.com/rg](https://ruthprudence.com/rg/)

+---

+## Project Overview

+The Ranking Game is a React application that features dynamic input fields, real-time updates, and an intuitive interface, making decision-making seamless.

 I used React because of the app's single-page nature; I went with Redux for managing state properties throughout.
 I'm using a component/feature model (upgraded from an MVC pattern) utilizing slices and reducers to handle logic/flow.
 The latter especially allows the app to scale, and eventually migrate to React Native.

-I'm using VS Code, Postman, MySQL Workbench dev tools (Redux, Node) and Git.

----

-## Project Overview

-The Ranking Game is a React application that features dynamic input fields, real-time updates, and an intuitive interface, making decision-making seamless.

 ### Technical Stack